Chart Color Schemes

 Maryville demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Maryville has a significantly higher educational attainment compared to broader benchmarks.
-41.6% of its residents aged 15+ hold university qualifications, surpassing Rest of NSW's 21.3% and the SA4 region's 26.1%.
-The area's strongest showing is in Bachelor degrees at 28.5%, followed by postgraduate qualifications (9.3%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 30.9% of residents aged 15+ holding them - advanced diplomas account for 11.9% and certificates for 19.0%.
+Maryville's residents aged 15+ have higher educational attainment than broader benchmarks.
+41.6% hold university qualifications, compared to 21.3% in Rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most common at 28.5%, followed by postgraduate qualifications (9.3%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 30.9% of residents holding them - advanced diplomas (11.9%) and certificates (19.0%).

-Educational participation is high, with 28.2% of residents currently enrolled in formal education.
+Educational participation is high, with 28.2% currently enrolled in formal education.
 This includes 8.5% in tertiary education, 7.6% in primary education, and 5.0% pursuing secondary education.
-Educational facilities appear to be located outside Maryville's immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education